-If you’re married and you and your spouse have a pension, both of you are entitled to a share of each other’s pension amount.
+If you’re married and your spouse has a pension, you are entitled to a share of each other’s pension amount.
 The longer you’re married, the greater your entitled amount.
-However, when you divorce, neither of you can receive any future benefits.
+However, when you divorce, neither can receive any future benefits.

-If you have no intentions of remarrying, you can decide to get separated.
+If you do not intend to remarry, you can get separated.
 Doing this ensures you can still take advantage of the spousal benefits of a retirement plan.

 Social security payments

-Many marriages have a disproportionate amount of income for one spouse if the other spouse did not work, worked intermittently, or got paid less overall.
-Couples who are near that ten-year mark and on good terms with each other can wait until they cross the threshold and then divorce.
+Many marriages have a disproportionate income for one spouse if the other spouse did not work, worked intermittently, or got paid less overall.
+Couples near that ten-year mark and on good terms with each other can wait until they cross the threshold and then divorce.

 2. Provides an Opportunity for Reconciliation